LeiaNH/NWAfrica-Bird-Vessel-Interactions-Main/README.md

 1. Edit and run `setup.R` to set your working directory, and ensure that you have installed all packages listed.

-2. Run `mainBRT.R` to train the models and test on a shared testing dataset.
+2. Run `mainBRT.R` to train the models and test on a shared testing dataset, and generate relevant figures.

-5. Run `mainFigures.R` to obtain main figures.
+5. Run `mainFigures.R` o produce the main figures shown in the paper (Figures 3–6).

-This workflow offers a comprehensive guide for replicating the key steps of our analysis, from initial data preparation to advanced modeling and prediction, and most representative figures from the study.